The Gaussian Double-Bubble and Multi-Bubble Conjectures: Introduction

 Stability similarly implies connectedness of the cells; convexity follows since the flat interfaces meet on their codimension-1 boundary at $120^{\circ}$ angles while their lower-dimensional boundary satisfies $\H^{n-2}(\Sigma^3 \cup \Sigma^4) = 0$.

-See also Theorem \ref{thm:pull-back} for a refinement of Theorem \ref{thm:intro-stable}, where a further description of the convex polyhedral cells is obtained, yielding an interesting relation between a general stable regular cluster and the canonical model simplicial cluster. \item Once we know that a stable regular cluster (and in particular, a minimizing cluster) is flat, the formula (\ref{eq:intro-formula}) simplifies to (\ref{eq:intro-formula-simplified}), and we can use the entire $(q-1)$-dimensional family of inward fields to deduce a rigorous (approximate) version of the $(q-1)$-dimensional PDI (\ref{eq:intro-MDI}) -- see Proposition \ref{prop:hessian-bound-for-I}. \end{itemize}
+See also Theorem \ref{thm:pull-back} for a refinement of Theorem \ref{thm:intro-stable}, where a further description of the convex polyhedral cells is obtained, yielding an interesting relation between a general stable regular cluster and the canonical model simplicial cluster. \item Once we know that a stable regular cluster (and in particular, a minimizing cluster) is flat, the formula (\ref{eq:intro-formula}) simplifies to (\ref{eq:intro-formula-simplified}), and we can use the entire $(q-1)$-dimensional family of inward fields to deduce a rigorous (approximate) version of the $(q-1)$-dimensional MPDI (\ref{eq:intro-MDI}) -- see Theorem \ref{thm:hessian-bound-for-I}. \end{itemize}

-Once Theorem \ref{thm:main1} is proved, uniqueness of minimizers is established as in \cite{EMilmanNeeman-GaussianDoubleBubbleConj}: we observe that all of our inequalities in the derivation of (\ref{eq:intro-MDI}) must have been equalities, and this already provides enough information for characterizing simplicial-clusters; the convexity of the cells allows for a simplification of the argument from \cite{EMilmanNeeman-GaussianDoubleBubbleConj}.
-An alternative approach for establishing uniqueness is presented in Section \ref{sec:conclude}: with any stable regular $q$-cluster on $\R^n$ ($2 \leq q \leq n+1$) we associate a two-dimensional simplicial complex and show that its first (simplicial) homology must be trivial; from this we deduce that such a cluster must be the pull-back of a shifted canonical model cluster on $E^{(q-1)}$ by a linear-map having certain properties (see Theorem \ref{thm:pull-back}); for a minimizing cluster, we show that this map must be conjugate to an isometry, and hence the cluster must itself be a simplicial cluster.
+To establish the uniqueness of minimizers, we observe that all of our inequalities in the derivation of (\ref{eq:intro-MDI}) must have been equalities, and this already provides enough information for characterizing simplicial-clusters.
+An alternative approach for establishing uniqueness is presented in Section \ref{sec:conclude}: with any stable regular $q$-cluster on $\R^n$ ($2 \leq q \leq n+1$) we associate a two-dimensional simplicial complex and show that its first (simplicial) homology must be trivial; from this we deduce that such a cluster must be the pull-back of a shifted canonical model cluster on $E^{(q-1)}$ by a linear-map having certain properties (see Theorem \ref{thm:pull-back}); for a minimizing cluster, we show that this map must be adjoint to an isometry, and hence the cluster must itself be a simplicial cluster.